Rochester police investigate potential road rage shooting at Wendy’s

 ROCHESTER, N.Y.
-(WROC) — Rochester police are investigating a potential road rage shooting at the Wendy’s on East Main Street in the city.
+(WROC) — Rochester police is investigating a potential road rage shooting at the Wendy’s on East Main Street in the city.

 Investigators identified a number of people involved.
 Police are speaking to those people to find out what led up to the incident.